 Read time: 10 minutes

-Spam emails are all junk messages which are received by users in their mailbox with or without their permission.
-Some users receive them frequently in huge volumes since they have configure a Microsoft 365 account in Outlook and others.
-Sometimes, they also bring viruses, malware, and other threats along with them, which create havoc on the entire system and its applications.
+Spam emails are junk messages received by users in their mailbox with or without their permission.
+Some users receive them frequently in huge volumes since they configure a Microsoft 365 account in Outlook and others.
+Sometimes, these spam messages also bring viruses, malware, and other threats along with them, creating havoc on the entire system and its applications.
 Overall, spam messages only create trouble for all.
-All users try to stay away from all such emails and protect all their data.
+All users try to keep all such emails out of their mailbox and protect all their data.

 Spam protection in Office 365

-If you are using Microsoft 365, it can provide advanced protection to your mailbox from all kinds of spam mails.
+If you are using Microsoft 365, it can provide advanced protection to your mailbox restricting entry of all kinds of spam mails.
 It utilizes Exchange Online Protection (EOP) to do so.
 In addition, users can also enable message tracing in Exchange Online.
 Coming back to EOP, it is a cloud-based utility that filters email messages and further keeps all the spam, risks, threats, and malware at a far distance from your mailbox.
-The configuration of these filters is a lengthy and slightly complex process.
-This article provides all the detail of Office 365 spam filters, from their configuration to removal.
+The configuration of these filters is a lengthy and slightly complex process and therefore needs careful understanding as well as execution.
+This article provides all the details of Office 365 spam filters, how to identify spam, configure Office 365 spam filters, and how to remove anti-spam policies.

 Techniques to identify spam on EOP

-EOP functions on some proprietary spam filtering technologies, which are developed based on already known spams, threats, and user feedback.
-These techniques are as follows-
+EOP functions on some proprietary spam filtering technologies, which are developed based on already known spam, threats, and user feedback.
+These techniques are as follows:

 • Connection filtering